Best Indianapolis Park? Top 12 Parks In & Near Indy

 There’s more to keep you busy here as well!
 Walk the Maple Ridge Trail or the Williams Park Loop, visit the pollinator gardens, see the Veteran’s Memorial, or enjoy a picnic in one of the shelters.

 What an amazing array of public parks we have to enjoy in central Indiana!
+What is your pick from our Top 12?
 This list is just the beginning.
 Everyone has a favorite and with so many local parks and playgrounds, it’s a challenge to narrow them down.
 Get out and explore all the outdoor spaces your community has to offer and find your family’s personal best Indianapolis park.

 For indoor fun at local parks, visit our favorite nature centers.